-To understand in a simple way, let’s start from the basics – Hope you may know already theses terms & you can skip if you wanted to next heading.
+To understand in a simple way, let’s start from the basics – Hope you may know already theses terms & you can skip if you wanted to next head.

-A primary endeavor was undertaken that gives us Unique product, services or result as per PMI – PMBOK.
+A primary endeavor was undertaken that gives us Unique products, services or results as per PMI – PMBOK.

 For example, you are to build a Mall, road, bridge, Plant erection, etc. are one-time unique tasks & we call it a Project.
 Making tea or cleaning a house is not a Project as it is not Unique – It’s called operation.

-It’s a group of “related” project that we can manage in a coordinated way.
+It’s a group of “related” projects that we can manage in a coordinated way.
 This is done to get collective benefits as we cannot control these ones by one.

-Related in the sense of strategic business objectives, transformational cross departments or business units.
+Related in the sense of strategic business objectives, transformational across departments or business units.

-Example, we are having a project for Parking and other is of a Road.
+For example, we are having a project for Parking and the other is of a Road.
 We will manage them through a Program as activities are closely related and hence beneficial.
 A dissimilar project can’t form a Program.